 <p>One of the more concrete tools here is deliberate recombination of known inputs.</p>

 <p>I can get additional variation by taking my favorite established inputs and swapping intermediary outputs and recombination mechanisms.
-The aim is fresh yet familiar outputs.
-There is something special about achieving timelessness by making what is old feel new again.</p>
+The aim is fresh yet familiar outputs.</p>

 <p>For instance, I can define formulas based on recombination of specific influences, genre interpolation, instrumentation, sonic palettes, performance techniques, production workflows, arrangement styles, content (conceptual, lyrical, narrative), vocal delivery, and more.</p>

-<p>The important part is not the exact recipe but the fact that it <em>is</em> a recipe.
+<p>The important part isn’t the exact recipe.
+It’s that it <em>is</em> a recipe.
 I can predefine these assembly lines and treat them as reusable compositional operators.
 I can take these down to a more granular level too: e.g., sound design, processing chains, synthesis… the list goes on.
 I don’t have to wait for fusion or spirited and sensible reinvention to occur by accident.
 I can specify transform pipelines up front (rather than intended outcomes): progression style, rhythmic grid, instrumentation palette, textural paradigm, and modern dynamic or arrangement vocabularies.</p>

-<p>For a given song, I can plug a new emotional or conceptual motif informed by my real-world subjective experience and narrative into one of these pipelines, see what falls out, and play with it until it’s hitting right and even surprises me in some radical ways that yield special moments.
+<p>For a given song, I can plug a new emotional or conceptual motif informed by my real-world subjective experience and narrative into one of these pipelines, see what falls out, and play with it until it’s hitting right and surprising me.
 The “new” quality comes from which motif I introduce and how I tweak the parameters, not from reinventing the entire stylistic frame.</p>

 <div class="soft-break"></div>